SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

   The link address
 * `items`
   Children links.
 If this prop is provided would render a sidebar group instead of a single sidebar item

+### `highlight`

+An object that contains custom highlight options.

+* `languages` - Customize the supported highlight languages.
+Default is:

+@code(/../theme-default/src/markdown/highlighter.ts,11,12)

+* `themeLight` - The code theme that will be applied in light mode.
+Default is `vitesse-light`
+* `darkTheme` - The code theme that will be applied in dark mode.
+Default is `night-owl`

+You can get all the supported languages and themes in [Shiki Repo](https://github.com/shikijs/shiki)

 ### `editLink`